thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 ## 5.1 Deployment

+The deployment will deploy the container to a pod in Kubernetes.
+For more details we use will the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for pods.

+> A Pod is the basic building block of Kubernetes–the smallest and simplest unit in the Kubernetes object model that you create or deploy.
+A Pod represents processes running on your Cluster .

 Let's start with the **deployment yaml**.
-For more details we use will the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
+For more details we use will the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for deployments.

 It starts with the definition of the kind and metadata statement.